For easy understanding and use of Log Service, see the following basic concepts first.

 A group of logs.

-A group of LogGroups used for return of the results.
+A collection of log groups used to return results.

-Currently, the system supports the following content encoding method (scalable in the future).
-The Restful API layer is indicated by Content-Type.
+Currently, the system supports the following content encoding method.
+The RESTful API layer is indicated by Content-Type.

 |ProtoBuf||The data model is encoded by ProtoBuf.||application/x-protobuf|

 required uint32 Time = 1;// UNIX Time Format